What is Phishing?

 Overall, it is difficult to state the actual cost of a social engineering attack.
 The cost includes direct financial losses due to fraudulent transactions; decreases in sales due to lost competitive advantages; and direct expenditures to recovery from data breaches or to eradicate malicious software.

 Social engineering attacks can take many forms.
 However, there are three basic modes of social engineering attacks.
 Depending on the motivations of the attacker, a social engineering attack may include one or more of the following methods:

-Although many people are unaware, social engineering is commonly used to propagate malicious software, such as ransomware (link to a ransomeware article).
+Although many people are unaware, social engineering is commonly used to propagate malicious software, such as ransomware.
 A significant portion of malicious software needs user interaction to be installed or activated.
 Social engineering is a common method to get the user to perform such action.
-For example, a phishing email (link to What is phishing) may include an attachment that contains ransomware.
-An attacker may trick and employee into opening the malicious attachment by masquerading it as an invoice or there relevant document..
+For example, a phishing email may include an attachment that contains ransomware.
+An attacker may trick and employee into opening the malicious attachment by masquerading it as an invoice or other relevant document.

 Although there are technical controls that can be implemented to mitigate or compensate for some social engineering tactics, the human element of security is often considered the weakest component in the security system.
 It is often easier to use social engineering tactics to bypass a control rather than trying to hack or penetrate the control directly.
 For example, it is easier to ask someone for his or her username and password to a web-based application than it is so obtain the password file and try to crack or decipher a user’s password.

 Why is it so easy to get people to perform certain actions, such as giving up their passwords?
 Human nature.
 The innate behavioral traits within most people allow them to be manipulated.
 The partial list below outlines some of these traits.